MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P2-Create-a-new-Project-in-CS/content.md

 ![image](directoryStructure.png)

-SpriteBuilder created a new folder called *GameOfLife*.
+Cocos Studio created a new folder called *GameOfLife*.
 Inside it is a Cocos Studio project named *GameOfLife.ccs*.
 It also created an Eclipse-based Android project in *proj.android*, an OSX and iOS Xcode project in *proj.ios_mac* and a Windows and Windows Phone Visual Studio project in *proj.win32*.
 The C++ classes you'll be writing are stored in the *Classes* directory, which is read by all three projects.
 The assets and resources used by your game (like images, fonts, sounds and Cocos Studio binary files) are kept in the *Resources* directory.

 The default Cocos Studio project comes with one scene, *MainScene.csd*.
 Your empty project should look like this: